Agincourt Carol, The

 This, the most famous Agincourt piece, appeared very shortly after the campaign.
-Two copies survive, the more important being MS. Selden B.26 (Bodlian library, with music); the other is at Cambridge, Trinity College O.3.58 (a manuscript containing several carols, most of them for Christmas and the New Year.
+Two copies survive, the more important being MS. Selden B.26 (Bodlian library, with music); the other is at Cambridge, Trinity College O.3.58, a manuscript containing several carols, most of them for Christmas and the New Year.
 Modern catalogs will sometimes number it Trinity MS. 1230.
 It is a most unusual manuscript; instead of being a codex (what we think of as a "book"), it is a roll (with running down the roll rather than in columns across the roll as in, say, a Hebrew Bible manuscript), seven inches wide by about seven feet tall (Robbins, p.
 85).

 There is no evidence that this song ever entered oral tradition; it's almost unsingable.
 But the frequency with which it is quoted argues for its presence here.

-Rosemary Hawley Jarman, Crispin's Day: The Glory of Agincourt, Little Brown, 1979, p.
+Jarman, p.
 191, suggests that the song is by John Lydgate -- but while Lydgate did write about Agincourt, there is no reason to think this is his work.
 Lydgate was a prolific writer, but he wasn't really very good.
 (For background, see the notes to "The London Lackpenny.")
-Juliet Barker, Agincourt,2005 (I use the 2007 Back Bay paperback edition), p.
+Barker, p.
 361, suggests that this was "probably a production of Henry's own royal chapel or a religious house and has been preserved in ecclesiastical archives."
 She suggests that other Agincourt songs were written but are lost.

 This song was designed for three voices (Barker, p.
 360): two voices in unison singing the verses, with the opening line of the chorus sung by a single voice, then two voices in harmony for the second line, and the remainder sung with variations by all three voices.